 BLOOD FLOW RESTRICTION THERAPY

-Blood Flow Restriction (BFR) training is a technique in which combines low-intensity exercise under reduced arterial flow conditions.
+Blood Flow Restriction (BFR) training in South Surrey is a technique that combines low-intensity exercise under reduced arterial flow conditions.
 BFR is quantifiably and objectively reducing the amount of blood flow into an extremity by using a specially made medical tourniquet.
-BFR allows individuals to use low loads yet achieve results similar to high intensity training.
+BFR allows individuals to use low loads yet achieve results similar to high-intensity training.

-To improve muscular strength and size it has been assumed heavy loads must to be lifted.
+To improve muscular strength and size, it has been assumed heavy loads must be lifted.
 Unfortunately, in certain populations, like older individuals, post-operative patients, or those rehabilitating an injury, high-load exercises can cause injury and not be tolerated.

 BFR training was initially developed in the 1960s in Japan and was known as KAATSU training.

 BFR involves the application of a pneumatic cuff (tourniquet) to the upper arms or the upper legs.
-BFR can be applied to either one or two of the upper or lower extremities at a time but never all four limbs at one time.
+BFR can be applied to either one or two of the upper or lower extremities at a time, but never to all four limbs at once.
 The cuff is then inflated to a specific pressure with the aim of obtaining partial arterial restriction and complete venous occlusion.
 The client is then asked to perform resistance exercises at a low intensity of 20-30% of 1 repetition max (1RM), with high repetitions per set (15-30) and short rest intervals between sets (30 seconds).
-(2) There are non-exercising protocols for bone healing, recovery and high intensity exercise preparation.
-For example, for bicep curls one can use very light dumbbells (like 2.5 or 5lb weights) with the cuffs and still gain strength and size.
+(2) There are non-exercising protocols for bone healing, recovery, and high-intensity exercise preparation.
+For example, for bicep curls one can use very light dumbbells (like 2.5 or 5 lb weights) with the cuffs and still gain strength and size.

 BFR Mechanisms

-There are many mechanisms for improving strength and size of a muscle with BFR.
-Many of these mechanisms overlap the mechanisms from high intensity lifting.
+There are many mechanisms for improving the strength and size of a muscle with BFR.
+Many of these mechanisms overlap with the mechanisms from high-intensity lifting.
 By decreasing the amount of blood flow into the muscle (from cuff restriction), the limb becomes hypoxic (lack of oxygen).
 In addition, the cuffs prevent blood from leaving the limb so swelling of the limb occurs.
 The following mechanisms have been described as contributing to adaptations from BFR training:

 Although the exact mechanisms are not currently known, there appears to be a mixture of many mechanisms that contribute to early muscle size and strength gains when oxygen is reduced in the working limb.